Connecting to a Local Database

 Connect using ngrok. ngrok allows you to expose a web server running on your local machine to the internet.
-See section Connecting to the Local Database below for more information.
+Refer to section, Connecting to the Local Database below for steps to connect using ngrok.

-Data to be loaded to the Destination is available in your MY-SQL/MS-SQL database.
+Data to be loaded to the Destination is available in your MY-SQL or MS-SQL or Oracle database.